andremac96/distilledsch-technical-challenge/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
-## Deploy on Vercel

-This app is avalaible to view on both [Vercel](https://distilledsch-technical-challenge.vercel.app/) and Code Sandbox [Code Sandbox](https://7qw23.sse.codesandbox.io/).

-You can also play with the code on Code Sandbox [https://codesandbox.io/s/zen-moore-7qw23?file=/pages/index.js](https://codesandbox.io/s/zen-moore-7qw23?file=/pages/index.js)